 It is worth noting that even though there is a difference between a “failed” transplant and one that does not meet a patient’s expectations, the cause is of little consolation to a dissatisfied patient.
-Fortunately, it is possible for patients who have experienced a “failed” hair transplant to address any problems or to revise any issues associated with scarring.
-Whether the issue from failed grafts or is the simply the result of an inartfully crafted hairline, a good hair transplant surgeon can correct a bad hair transplant through a variety of highly effective methods.
+Fortunately, it is possible for patients who have experienced a “failed” hair transplant or can go wrong and to address any problems or to revise any issues associated with scarring.

 It is hardly accurate to refer to any problem with a hair transplant as “common” without adding a qualifier like “relatively.”
 With the continued advance of new technologies and procedures, hair transplants are remarkably effective and yield consistent, predictable results.
 This is especially true for patients who select an experienced doctor and a reputable hair transplant clinic.